sjuergen/MultivanCoolerBox/README.md

 # MultivanCoolerBox

-Hierbei handelt es sich um ein Selstbauprojekt für eine Kühlbox-Box für eine Kühlbox Dometic CW35 zur Verwendung in einem VW T5 Multivan.
+This is a do-it-yourself project to integrate a Dometic CW35 cooler into a VW Multivan

 ## Overview